Mark W. Litchford, Esq.

 Location: Chattanooga, Tennessee

-Mark has extensive trial experience in representing clients in a variety of areas, including governmental regulations, personal injury, criminal defense, federal and state constitutional law, real property disputes, and public records and annexation actions.
-Mark also serves as general representation counsel to various companies involved in the following markets: oil & lubricant distribution, logistic freight, restaurant, medical, and real estate.
-The services provided to these companies include labor & employment counseling, collections, contract negotiations, and member/shareholder agreements.
-Mark also represents and/or serves as trustee for various trusts in connection with estate planning services.
+Mark has extensive trial experience in representing clients in a variety of areas, including governmental regulations, personal injury, federal and state constitutional law, and real property disputes.
+Mark also serves as general outside-counsel to various mid-size companies engaged in the following industries: oil & lubricant distribution, logistic freight, restaurant, medical, and real estate.
+The services provided to these companies include labor & employment consulting, contract negotiations, member/shareholder agreements, and collections.
+Mark also represents and/or serves as trustee for various trusts in connection with his estate planning services.

-A native of Crossville, Tennessee, Mark attended The McCallie School of Chattanooga, Tennessee, and David Lipscomb University in Nashville, Tennessee, for both his undergraduate and Master's degrees.
-Mark received his J.D. degree, cum laude, from the Cecil C. Humphries School of Law at Memphis University and was a member of the Phi Delta Phi Legal Fraternity and an active participant in the Mock Trial and Advanced Moot Court competitions.
-Mark was also the recipient of the CALI Award given to the student with the top overall score in Property and was also the recipient of the Cicero Award for outstanding oral argument performance in Legal Methods.
+A native of Crossville, Tennessee, Mark was a boarding student at The McCallie School of Chattanooga, Tennessee, and attended David Lipscomb University in Nashville, Tennessee, for both his undergraduate and Master's degrees.
+Mark received his Doctorate of Jurisprudence, cum laude, from the Cecil C. Humphreys School of Law at Memphis University where he was a member of the Phi Delta Phi Legal Fraternity and an active participant in the Mock Trial and Advanced Moot Court competitions.
+Mark was also the recipient of the CALI Award given to the student with the top overall score in Property and was also the recipient of the Cicero Award for outstanding oral argument performance in the Legal Methods Program.

-Mark clerked for the Honorable W. Neil Thomas, III, of the Circuit Court for Hamilton County, Tennessee, and practiced at a prestigious law firm in Chattanooga before forming Litchford, Pearce & Associates, PLLC.
-Mark also taught calculus, geometry and algebra at the Boyd Buchanan School in Chattanooga, Tennessee prior to attending law school.
+Mark clerked for the Honorable W. Neil Thomas, III, of the Eleventh Judicial District for Tennessee in Hamilton County, and practiced at a prestigious law firm in Chattanooga before establishing Litchford, Pearce & Associates, PLLC, in 2018.
+Prior to attending law school, Mark taught calculus, advanced geometry, and algebra at the Boyd Buchanan School in Chattanooga, Tennessee.

 Since 2017, Mark has served as the city attorney for East Ridge, Tennessee, and has extensive experience in drafting municipal contracts and ordinances, assisting with land use regulation, industrial and commercial development, local government budgeting, and public-private partnerships.

-Mark is a member of the Federal, Tennessee, Georgia and local Chattanooga Bar Association and is licensed to practice in Tennessee, Georgia, the Eastern District of Tennessee and the Sixth Circuit Court of Appeals.
-Mark is also actively involved with the Tennessee Municipal League, the National League of Cities, Municipal Technical Advisory Service, and the Tennessee Municipal Attorneys Association and serves on the board of directors for Boyd Buchanan School.
+Mark is a member of the Tennessee, Georgia and local Chattanooga Bar Association and is actively involved with the Tennessee Municipal League, the National League of Cities, Municipal Technical Advisory Service, and the Tennessee Municipal Attorneys Association.
+In 2022, Mark graduated from the Tennessee Bar Association's Leadership Law Program which selects less than 40 attorneys across the State of Tennessee for participation and focuses on leadership in the legal profession, issues in the courts, policy-making in state government, and the importance of community services.

 Education